HOL-Theorem-Prover/HOL/doc/next-release.md

     Now, as before, the old `foo_def` cannot be seen by future theories at all, and so certainly will not be in the `EVAL`-compset.

 *   The global toggle `allow_schema_definition` has turned into a feedback trace variable.
-    Users typically use the `DefineSchema` entrypoint and should continue to do so; programmers should change uses of `with_flag` to `Feedback.trace`.
+    Users typically use the `DefineSchema` entrypoint and can continue to do so.
+    Users can also pass the `schematic` attribute with the new `Definition` syntax (see above).
+    Programmers should change uses of `with_flag` to `Feedback.trace`.

 * * * * *